Manage your registration

 The annual registration fee is £65 for all registrants.

-The registration fee is for the period 1 April – 30 March.
-The fee remains the same irrespective of the point during this period at which you join the Register i.e. it will not be reduced pro rata.
+The registration fee is for the period 1 April – 31 March.
+The fee remains the same irrespective of the point during this period at which you join or leave the Register.
+It will not be reduced pro rata.

 Payment of the annual registration fee is taken between March and June each year, depending on your employment context.
 See ‘How do I pay my registration fee?’ below for more information.

 As part of your registration with GTC Scotland, you need to ensure your contact details are correct.

 If you do not keep your details up to date it may lead to a delayed or missed payment, which could result in your removal from the Register.
 Find out how to update your details.